-I wanted to try something new and help others out by offering some type advice to those seeking it.
-For a disclaimer, I am not a financial advisor or professional of any kind or have anything to do with the financial world.
+I wanted to try something new and help others out by offering some type of advice to those seeking it.
+For a disclaimer, I am not a financial advisor or professional of any kind or have anything to do with the business world.
 I’m just someone who tries to make the most of his money.
 I save and try to find ways to make my money work more for me.
-That being said, if you wish to persue this after reading this post, please do so at your own risk.
-Look into your own financial situation, and seek financial advice from a financial advisor if you wish to participate.
+That being said, if you wish to pursue this after reading this post, please do so at your own risk.
+Look into your individual financial situation, and seek financial advice from a financial advisor if you wish to participate.

-For Example, say you made a purchase at Starbucks and spent $25.
-If you selected Starbucks for your partner brand, Bumped will give you 3% back in Starbucks stock which is $0.75.
-For me when I did this at the time of this post, it was one hundredth of a share of Starbucks or .01.
+For example, say you made a purchase at Starbucks and spent $25.
+If you selected Starbucks for your partner brand, Bumped would give you 3% back in Starbucks stock which is $0.75.
+For me when I did this at the time of this post, it was one-hundredth of a share of Starbucks or .01.

 I was able to join about two months ago.
 So far, I am happy with the program.
 I’ve earned about five dollars back in various stock from places that I shop or dine at.
 It usually takes about a week or so to show up on your account.
 It shows up when your purchase is posted on the credit/debit card that you use.
 After that, it’s another week for the stock purchase to go through on Bumped.
 Another great feature about this program is if you use a rewards credit card, you still get your rewards points, cash back or miles depending on the credit card you have.
 I always go for deals that stack and either save or give me back more money.

-It’s not so much a negative as it will most likely change in the future, but the program is still in a type of beta phase.
-After I signed up on the website, it almost took two months to get a sign up email and use this.
+Not so much a negative as it will most likely change in the future, but the program is still in a type of beta phase.
+After I signed up on the website, it almost took two months to get a signup email and use this.
 While there are some companies that I do purchase from on this app, there were some that I was told I could earn but didn’t see.
-Dunkin was mentioned brand, but at the time of this post, there isn’t an option for me to select it.
-There are stores that are offered, but are nowhere near where I live, like Kroger or Jack in the Box.
+Dunkin was mentioned as a brand, but at the time of this post, there isn’t an option for me to select it.
+Some stores are offered but are nowhere near where I live, like Kroger or Jack in the Box.
 Travel such as Southwest and Delta which were listed on the Clark Howard article weren’t an option for me.
 As were the categories for Apparel, Department Stores, Hotels and Resorts to name a few.
-Again, this could all be due to the rewards being in beta or companies changing their minds and everything is or could have been subject to change.
+Again, this could all be due to the rewards being in beta or companies changing their minds, and everything is or could have been subject to change.

-The last two things that I have not yet seen is what kind of tax implications this will have on my finances, since you have the ability to earn dividends and you can sell the stock for the cash back if you chose.
-Also, as far as I’m aware this program is available in the United States only.
+The last two things that I have not yet seen is what kind of tax implications this will have on my finances since you can earn dividends and you can sell the stock for the cash back if you chose.
+Also, as far as I’m aware, this program is available in the United States only.
 In case you are reading this from outside of the US.